akmshamimulislam/AIUB-Premium-Store-Management-System/README.md

 ## 📖 Learning Outcomes

-* Practical implementation of OOP concepts
+* ✔️ Strong understanding of OOP principles
-* Java Swing GUI development
+* ✔️ Hands-on experience with Java Swing GUI
-* File handling (read/write)
+* ✔️ File handling (read/write operations)
-* Team collaboration
+* ✔️ Team collaboration and project structuring
-* Real-world system design
+* ✔️ Real-world system simulation

 ---

-## 🔮 Future Improvements

-* Database integration (MySQL)
-* JavaFX UI upgrade
-* Online ordering system
-* Advanced authentication system

----

 ## 📜 License

-This project is for **academic purposes only**.
+This project is developed for **academic purposes only**.

 ---

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub!
+If you found this project helpful, consider giving it a ⭐ on GitHub!